Walter Abish: Career

-He also received a Guggenheim Fellowship (1981) and a MacArthur Fellowship (1987), and sat on the contributing editorial board of the literary journal Conjunctions.
+He also received a Guggenheim Fellowship (1981) and a MacArthur Fellowship (1987).
+He served on the contributing editorial board of the literary journal Conjunctions.

 Abish's third collection, 99: the New Meaning, was released in 1990 as a "limited edition of five collagist stories".

 His last novel, Eclipse Fever (1993), received mixed reviews, with James Atlas describing its protagonist in The Times Book Review as "even for a literary critic, something of a bore".
 But Will Self, reviewing the book in The Independent, wrote: "Abish, unlike a populist film maker, doesn't simply produce snapshots to be passed among the mass.
 He tears treasured portraits from our culture's family album and thrusts them into his cunning slide carousel.
 Clicking from one page to the next, we reflect not on the death of literary fiction but on its vitality."

 Abish worked and taught at Empire State College, Wheaton College, University at Buffalo, The State University of New York, Columbia University, Brown University, Yale University, and Cooper Union.
 He also served on the board of International PEN from 1982 to 1988.
 He was on the board of governors for the New York Foundation for the Arts.
 Abish was elected a Fellow of the American Academy of Arts and Sciences in 1998.